AvMavs/PlexPlainer/README.md

 So, a streaming service, as huge as the big-name brands I mentioned above run on huge servers.
 What is a server, you ask?
 It's just a bunch of really fast computers in a cold room, connected to lots of other computers.
 Yes, that's it.
 They're way faster than your home computer, though.

-When you stream off of a service, you're just playing off of one
+When you stream off of a service, you're just playing off of one of these servers.
+So, you connect, via the benevelont internet, which is just a bunch of cables and computers, to one of these computers which stores the video which you want to watch.